Parameterized Complexity of Biclique Contraction and Balanced Biclique Contraction: Introduction

-The study of graph modification problems in parameterized complexity led to the discovery of several important techniques in the field and one may argue that it played a central role in the growth of the area \cite{BliznetsFPP15,BliznetsFPP18,Cao16,Cao17,CaoM15,CaoM16,CrespelleDFG20,DrangeDLS22,DrangeFPV14,DrangeP18,FominKPPV14,FominV13}.
+The study of graph modification problems in parameterized complexity led to the discovery of several important techniques in the field and one may argue that it played a central role in the growth of the area \cite{BliznetsFPP15, BliznetsFPP18, Cao16, Cao17, CaoM15, CaoM16, CrespelleDFG20, DrangeDLS22, DrangeFPV14, DrangeP18, FominKPPV14, FominV13}.
 The contrast in the apparent difficulty of contraction problems when compared to their vertex/edge deletion variants is evident even in this realm.
 A natural parameter for graph modification problems is the number $k$ of allowed modifications.
 For a family $\calH$ of graphs, we say that $G$ is $\calH$‐free if for every graph $H \in \calH$, $G$ does not contain $H$ as an induced subgraph.
 A graph family $\calF$ \emph{admits a forbidden set characterization} if there exists a collection $\calH$ of graphs such that $G \in \calF$ if and only $G$ is $\calH$-free.
-A result by Cai~\cite{Cai96} states that if $\calF$ is hereditrary and admits a finite forbidden set characterization, then the problem of modification to $\calF$ using any combination of vertex deletions, edge deletions and edge additions, admits a single exponential-time \FPT\ algorithm.
+A result by Cai~\cite{Cai96} states that if $\calF$ is hereditary and admits a finite forbidden set characterization, then the problem of modification to $\calF$ using any combination of vertex deletions, edge deletions, and edge additions, admits a single exponential-time \FPT\ algorithm.
 However, Cai and Guo~\cite{CaiG13} and Lokshtanov et al.~\cite{LokshtanovMS13} proved that $\calF$-\textsc{Contraction} is $\W[2]$-hard\ even when $\calF$ admits a finite forbidden set characterization.
 One of the intuitive reasons for this intractability is that the classical \emph{branching technique} that works for vertex deletion and edge deletion/addition variants does not straightaway work for contractions.
+Recently, Chakraborty and Sandeep \cite{ChakrabortyS23} studied the problem of contracting to an $\calH$‐free graph where $\calH$ is a singleton set and showed tractability and intractability results for various choices of $\calH$.